kszeto1/IPND_Logs_Analysis/README.md

 ## Installation
 1. Start by [installing VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Virtualbox is the software used specifically for running the virtual machine.
-Vagrant, in the following step 2, will run launch Virtualfox after installing.
+Vagrant, in the next step, will run VirtualBox after installing.

 2. [Install vagrant](https://www.vagrantup.com/downloads.html), the software that configures the virtual machine(VM) and enables you to share files between your host computer and VM's filesystem.